alimcodescalers/G8_testing/Environment_testing/performance testing/fio Testing readme.md

 - Have a funtional G8 up and running

 ## FIO settings
 When running the test we are writing 3GB of data per disk.
 This means if we have defined 5 disks we will write 3GB x 5 per iteration.
-The amount of data to be written in settable in the Perf_parameters.cfg file.
+The amount of data to be written is settable in the Perf_parameters.cfg file.

 ## Running the test script